15,200 Site Visits - People Who Care About Our Community

 The C-2 zoning district in Pennsylvania is a Highway Commercial District intended to accommodate light and heavy commercial activities along major highway corridors.
 Permitted uses include automotive sales, service, and storage, as well as light manufacturing and warehousing.
 The district is designed to support commercial development, promote economic growth, and foster local business opportunities.

-Zoning Officer Denial and Appeal
+Zoning Officer Denial

 GAS STATION